Accounting Guidance and Clarification regarding GASB 87 Leases and GASB 96 Subscription-Based IT Arrangements (SBITAs)

 |Credit – Accumulated Amortization||$10,000|

-Any lease “Reductions during FY” or “Interest Paid During FY” reported on the SOIN should match the lease payments recorded in expenditure function 5140 on the AFR.
+Any lease and SBITA "Reductions During FY" or "Interest Paid During FY" reported on the SOIN should match the lease and SBITA payments recorded in expenditure function 5140 on the AFR.
 See sample journal entry #2 above.

-- Revenue Code 9220 should be comparable to SOIN Lease Additions during FY
+- Revenue Code 9220 should be comparable to SOIN Lease and Other Right-to-Use Arrangement, Additions During FY

-- Expenditure Code 5140-910 should equal SOIN Lease Principal Reductions during FY
+- Expenditure Code 5140-910 should equal SOIN Lease and Other Right-to-Use Arrangement, Principal Reductions During FY

-- Expenditure Code 5140-830 should equal SOIN Lease Interest Paid during FY
+- Expenditure Code 5140-830 should equal SOIN Lease and Other Right-to-Use Arrangement, Interest Paid During FY

 AFR Data Utilization

-- Any state calculations utilizing AFR data will be completed with the assumption that the lease reporting guidance provided above has been followed.
+- Any state calculations utilizing AFR data will be completed with the assumption that the lease/SBITA reporting guidance provided above has been followed.

-- Questions regarding the effects of S87 on PDE subsidy calculations will be addressed by Benjamin Hanft in PDE’s Division of Subsidy Administration.
+Questions regarding the effects of S87 or S96 on PDE subsidy calculations will be addressed by Benjamin Hanft in PDE's Division of Subsidy Administration